rackerlabs/support-how-to/content/exchange/outlook-web-access-owa-for-exchange.md

 **Account**

--   Account Information: Update your personal information such as your display name, contact information, and and access settings for email clients to set up Exchange with IMAP and POP access.
+-   Account Information: Update your personal information such as your display name, contact information, and access settings for email clients to set up Exchange with IMAP and POP access.

 -   Shortcuts: Set up your out-of-office notification and access the auto configuration tool to set up your Outlook email client.